Computing adjoint mismatch of linear maps: Calculation of

 Notice, that by the interest of evaluating the (positive) operator norm, we first restrict our self to the optimality of \eqref{eq:q_function} (which comes from~\eqref{eq:q_function_two_stepsizes}), and later use the squared objective \eqref{eq:argmax_two} for further convergence analysis.
-Both formulations are equivalent since our initialization guarantees that the objective is always non-negative, see Remark~\ref{rem:nonneg-objective}.
+Both formulations are equivalent since our initialization guarantees that the objective is always non-negative, see Remark~\ref{rem:nonneg-objective}. \adj{The proposed method is summarized in Algorithm~\ref{alg:OpNorm3}.}